- About Us

 - LIME Connection

 - LIME Connection V

 - LIME Connection III

 - LIME Connection II

 LIME Connection V

 LIME Connection V: Re-imagining Indigenous Health Education: Harnessing energy, implementing evidence, creating change.

-The Connection will provide an opportunity to discuss and critique current practices and explore emerging tools and techniques to drive improvement in outcomes for Indigenous health, and aims to encourage information sharing, professional development, capacity-building and networking amongst peers.
+The Connection provided an opportunity to discuss and critique current practices and explore emerging tools and techniques to drive improvement in outcomes for Indigenous health, and aimed to encourage information sharing, professional development, capacity-building and networking amongst peers.

-LIME Connection seeks to support collaboration between medical schools and to build linkages with community, colleges and those from other health disciplines.
+LIME Connection supported collaboration between medical schools and built linkages with community, colleges and those from other health disciplines.

-Keynote speakers will include experts in Indigenous health and medical education from Australia, Aotearoa/ New Zealand and further afield.
+Keynote speakers included experts in Indigenous health and medical education from Australia, Aotearoa/ New Zealand, Hawai'i and Hong Kong.